Don't Stop Dancing

-"Don't Stop Dancing" is a song by Creed featured on the band's third album, Weathered, in 2001.
+"Don't Stop Dancing" is a song by American rock band Creed from third album, Weathered (2001).
 The song features Scott Stapp's sister Aimee Stapp on backup vocals and the Tallahassee Boys' Choir singing a background chorus.

 Music video

 The music video was directed by Dave Meyers and co-directed by Scott Stapp.
 It was filmed at one of Hoboken, New Jersey's oldest churches on July 28 and 29, 2002.
 It features cameo appearances by Scott's son, Jagger, and Scott's sister, Aimee.